First Sino-Japanese War: Sinking of the Kowshing

 The Kowshing was a 2,134-ton British merchant vessel owned by the Indochina Steam Navigation Company of London, commanded by Captain T. R. Galsworthy and crewed by 64 men.
 The ship was chartered by the Qing government to ferry troops to Korea, and was on her way to reinforce Asan with 1,100 troops plus supplies and equipment.
 A German artillery officer, Major von Hanneken, advisor to the Chinese, was also aboard.
 The ship was due to arrive on 25 July.

 The Japanese cruiser Naniwa, under Captain Tōgō Heihachirō, intercepted the Kowshing and captured its escort.
 The Japanese then ordered the Kowshing to follow Naniwa and directed that Europeans be transferred to Naniwa.
 However, the 1,100 Chinese on board, desperate to return to Taku, threatened to kill the English captain, Galsworthy, and his crew.
 After four hours of negotiations, Captain Togo gave the order to fire upon the vessel.
 A torpedo missed, but a subsequent broadside hit the Kow Shing, which started to sink.

 In the confusion, some of the Europeans escaped overboard, only to be fired upon by the Chinese.
 The Japanese rescued three of the British crew (the captain, first officer and quartermaster) and 50 Chinese, and took them to Japan.
 The sinking of the Kowshing almost caused a diplomatic incident between Japan and Britain, but the action was ruled in conformity with international law regarding the treatment of mutineers (the Chinese troops).
 Many observers considered the troops lost on board the Kowshing to have been the best the Chinese had.

-The German gunboat rescued 150 Chinese, the French gunboat Le Lion rescued 43, and the British cruiser HMS Porpoise rescued an unknown number.
+The German gunboat rescued 150 Chinese, the French gunboat Le Lion rescued 43, and the British cruiser rescued an unknown number.